 - 1 teaspoon vanilla extract

 - 1 cup (6 ounces) semisweet chocolate chips

 - 1 teaspoon ground cinnamon

-- 1. In a large bowl, cream the butter, cream cheese and 1-1/4 cups of sugar until light and fluffy.
+- 1. Cream the butter, cream cheese and 1-1/4 cups of sugar until light and fluffy.
 Beat in eggs and vanilla.
 Combine the flour, baking powder, baking soda and salt; add to creamed mixture alternately with milk and mix well.
 Stir in chocolate chips.

 - 2. Pour into a greased 9-in. springform pan.
 Combine the pecans, cinnamon and remaining sugar; sprinkle over batter.

-- 3. Bake at 350° for 50-55 minutes or until a toothpick inserted near the center comes out clean.
+- 3. Bake uncovered at 350° for 30 minutes; cover and bake 30-40 minutes longer or until a toothpick inserted near the center comes out clean.
 Cool for 15 minutes.
 Carefully run a knife around edge of pan to loosen.
 Cool completely before cutting.
-Yield: 10-12 servings.
+Yield: 12 servings.

 Reviews for Rich Chocolate Chip Coffee Cake